rbn15/Vulnerable-Blog/README.md

-# Blogs
+# Vulnerable-Blog
-Blogs is a website made for users to post their blog articles.
+Vulnerable-Blog is a website made for users to post their blog articles.
 It was made using PHP and MySQL.
 The website was developed and tested on a personal computer using XAMPP.
 For the website to be configured on a different computer/server the MySQL database needs to configured as described in the following document and the files needs to be added to htdocs folder.